How to Avoid Common AI Scams

 Deepfakes:

 This type of deception leverages AI’s ability to easily manipulate visual or audio content and make it seem legitimate.
 This includes using phony audio and video to impersonate another individual.
-The doctored content can then be broadly distributed online in seconds—including on influential social media platforms—to create stress, fear or confusion among those who consume it.
+The doctored content can then be broadly distributed online in seconds — including on social media platforms — to create stress, fear or confusion among those who consume it.

 4. 4